Amazon surprised me by delivering my new Raddy RF75A 5 days early. I already knew it was small, but the size is still remarkable.

 I tried an older 16GB micro SD card that crashed the XDATA D-109 (known fault with some older 16GB cards) and the Raddy handled it with ease.
 It supports up to 256GB cards (over 64GB requires exFAT formatting).
 Up to 65,535 songs are supported.
 Songs can be selected by number using the app.
 The radio alone can just skip forward and back.
 The radio plays MP3, WMA and WAV files.

-There are 6 “equalizer” settings available for digital audio files, but not for the radio.
+There are 6 “audio equalizer” settings available for digital audio files, but not for the radio.
+They attempt to match the radio’s audio parameters to the musical genre you select: normal, pop, rock, jazz, classic and country.

 Plugging the radio into a PC with a USB-C cable allows direct access to the micro SD card from Windows Explorer, making it easy to copy music to the card.
 Also when connected, the radio becomes a USB speaker for the computer, and using the volume control buttons on the radio changes the volume setting on the computer.
 I recommend not trying to access the MP3 files on the radio from Windows applications, like Groove Music; it’s better to copy the files to the PC first.

-The app can signal the radio to start recording on the micro SD card and recordings are stored in a separate folder in MP3 format at 160 kbps.
-The one disappointment here is that the radio does not support FM stereo and when recording is active, one cannot tune the radio to another station; it’s locked.
+The app can signal the radio to start recording on the micro SD card and recordings are stored in the RECORDF folder in MP3 format at 160 kbps.
+The one disappointment here is that the radio does not support FM stereo.
+When recording is active, one cannot tune the radio to another station; it’s locked.
 The clock time is not stored as the Date Modified in the drive directory (this is also the case with all the other radios with a record function that I have tested).

 I compared the FM headphone experience to my Tecsun PL-330 using decent set of Sony headphones and an A/B switch.
-Mid to low tones were noticeably missing on the Rady, but overall it was good to listen to.
-Also the headphone cord acts as an antenna on the FM band, and I was actually able to receive more stations with headphone cord than I could with the shorter whip antenna.
+Mid to low tones were noticeably weaker on the Raddy, but overall it was good to listen to.
+The headphone cord acts as an antenna on the FM band (only), and I was actually able to receive more stations with the headphone cord than I could with the shorter whip antenna.

 Controls

 There are a total of 9 buttons, and no switches or knobs.
 The controls seem logical and well-placed.
-Power button is first on the front of the radio.
-The next thing to do is set the band — second from the top.
-Tuning is accomplished with up and down arrow buttons on the side (where one would also find a tuning knob on most radios).
+Power button is foremost on the front of the radio, and the Band selection is directly below it.
+Tuning is accomplished with convenient thumb-operated up and down arrow buttons on the side (where one would also find controls on most radios).
 Volume up and down is the bottom two buttons.
-The dial light, flashlight and SOS alarm are controlled by a left-side button with press, double press and long press respectively.
+The dial light, flashlight and SOS alarm are controlled by a left-side button.
 Short presses of the Lock button provide multiple functions, such as SW band switching and micro SD card player mode (repeat all, repeat one, repeat file or random).

-A brief tap of the power button when the radio is off turns on the display light and displays the clock (what the manual calls “clock mode”).
+A brief tap of the power button when the radio is off turns on the display light and displays the clock (what the manual calls “time state).
 A second press turns on the radio.
-With the radio on, a quick press mutes the radio or pauses the music play, and a long press turns the radio off.
+With the radio on, a quick press mutes the radio or pauses music play and a long press turns the radio off.
 A long press on startup allows setting the sleep timer.

-With that said, some buttons on the radio serve up to 4 functions, depending on operating mode and whether the press is long, short or double.
-For example the LIGHT/SOS button turns on the display light with a press, the flashlight with a double press, and the SOS alarm with a long press; when the flashlight is on a single press turns if off.
+While logical, some buttons on the radio serve up to 4 functions depending on operating mode and whether the press is long, short or double.
+For example the LIGHT/SOS button turns on the display light with a press, the flashlight with a double press, the SOS alarm with a long press, and when the flashlight is on a single press turns if off.

 Some of the settings can get complicated, such as setting the VHF bandwidth.
 The manual provides a flowchart to walk the user through the process.
 When the flowchart begins with the CLOCK symbol, that means that the radio should be powered off to perform the function.

-Because the display illumination aggressively turns off after 5 seconds, it’s easy to forget that the radio is on when muted and not on a station (a tuning LED lets you know it’s on when a station is tuned).
-Long press the button to turn the radio off.
-I’ve left mine on several times in the first day.
+Because the display illumination has an aggressive turn off cycle of 5 seconds, it’s easy to forget that the radio is on when muted and not on a station (a tuning LED lets you know it’s on when a station is tuned).
+Long press the power button to turn the radio off.
+I left mine on several times the first day.

 Cautions

 Every reviewer I’ve read has commented on the very thin antenna and cautioned about accidentally bending it.
-I agree.
-It’s significantly thinner than the one on the similarly-sized HRD-701.
+I agree, although the top segment is quite flexible.

 The SOS alarm is quite loud and one wouldn’t want to activate where it could startle others or annoy the neighbors.
 There is a way to disable the SOS alarm described in the manual.